summerginger/DataSweeper_Project/README.md

 ### Description of Machine Learning
 The machine learning models used in this dataset will be based on supervised binary classification models.
 This is because the target variable ("STATUS_y") for this dataset is a binary outcome, i.e. approve (1) or not approve (0).
 Classification machine learning models such as Logistic Regression, Decision Trees, Random Forests, and Gradient Boosted Trees, will be applied to the data.

-### Connecting machine learning model with databse
+### Connecting the Database to the Machine Learning Models

 But before we start our machine learning process, we must first import the dataset from the database.
 For this, a PostgreSQL database will be created and integrated with the Jupyter Notebook file for machine learning using 3 different libraries.

 These libraries are: